cloudmesh-community/book/chapters/in/AmazonElasticBeanstalk.md

 ## Amazon Elastic Beanstalk Pricing

 Amazon Elastic Beanstalk has no additional charges of its own.
-You only pay for the resources / services provisioned by the beanstalk environment.
+You pay for the resources and services provisioned by the beanstalk environment.
 These are typically:
 * EC2 instances
 * S3 Storage